 “Successfully megalomaniacal.” – Kouvolan Sanomat newspaper

-“Open the book to any page and it will offer some kind of epiphany or treat (…) Although the themes in O are well known from American postmodernism and time is disjointed as in the works of Philip K. Dick, Liukkonen’s virtuosic, magician-like approach and frenzied experimentation make the novel a true original.
+“Open the book to any page and it will offer some kind of epiphany or treat… Although the themes in O are well known from American postmodernism and time is disjointed as in the works of Philip K. Dick, Liukkonen’s virtuosic, magician-like approach and frenzied experimentation make the novel a true original.
 Rejoice, it declares, literature is not dead!” – Kouvolan Sanomat newspaper

-“All the more, as the greatest tensions of the novel emerge when there is an error in the information keeping reality together, [the work] performs both a transillumination and an autopsy of this cacophony of weak signals known as the information society.” – Aamulehti newspaper
+“The greatest tensions of the novel emerge when there is an error in the information keeping reality together, [the work] performs both a transillumination and an autopsy of this cacophony of weak signals known as the information society.” – Aamulehti newspaper

-“An ingenious work.” – Habaneran havaintoja literary blog
+“An ingenious work.” – Habaneran havaintoja blog

-“O lived up to all its hype and went well beyond, too.” – Also Sprach Jussi literary blog
+“O lived up to all its hype and went well beyond, too.” – Also Sprach Jussi blog

 “In Liukkonen’s novel, modern life does not come together as a clear story with a beginning and an end, actions and consequences.
 The book is massive, a cornucopia of information overflow and neuroses as a means of survival.
 The nature of information has changed.
 The novel makes you think about how it is no longer important or even possible to determine which information is truer or more important for a person than some other information.
 A dazzling novel of a new type.” – Kirjojen Suomi, YLE